atet/tableau/README.md

 [![.img/step05b.png](.img/step05b.png)](#nolink)

 * Drag "mpg" into Rows.
-* Tableau automatically made a useless visualization by using the _sum_ of "wt" and "mpg" (which results in a single data point).
+* Tableau automatically made an incorrect visualization by using the _sum_ of "wt" and "mpg" (which results in a single data point).
 * **This is not how we wanted to visualize this**: Right-click on both "wt" and "mpg" and change from *Measure (Sum)* to *Dimension*.
 * After those changes, Tableau has automatically resized the window to fit all 32 data points.